Flow Cytometry: Nanowell Cytometry

-The Nanowell Cytometry platform is a shared resource housed in the Flow Cytometry Core that provides Koch Institute & MIT researchers access to single cell analysis technologies developed in the Love and Shalek Laboratories at the Koch Institute.
+The Nanowell Cytometry platform is a shared resource housed in the Flow Cytometry Core that provides Koch Institute & MIT researchers access to single cell imaging and analysis technologies.

 Access to the platform is available to all members of the MIT community, to the extent permitted by available capacity.
 Priority access is given to KI members, NCI-funded research projects and other contributing user groups in recognition of funding support.
 Depending on available capacity, access may be available to non-MIT users (details available on request from Shanu Mehta).